Quia Sum, Cogito: Chapter 4

 The question pulled him back to our conversation.
 He looks at me and smiles, “Oh nothing just the way that information flows.
 You’ll be passing this to Mrs. Margie I assume?”

-When I refocus on Scott, he’s beaming at me “contrats!
+When I refocus on Scott, he’s beaming at me “Congrats!
 This is a big move up!”

 “Oh… no. I’m just implementing it and presenting it to everyone.
 It’s not like I came up with the idea.”